Reiki Helps Panic Attacks

 What is Reiki?

 Reiki is a natural treatment technique that originated in Japan.
 The idea behind this treatment method is that issues like panic attacks are the result of a disturbance in the individual’s energy.
 When a person is agitated or fearful their body’s energy is irregular, fast-paced and not optimally balanced.
-Throughout a Reiki session, the practitioner’s goal is to restore the client’s normal flow of spiritual energy in hopes of reducing the frequency of panic attacks and/or of limiting the severity of a panic attack when it occurs.
+Throughout a Reiki session, the practitioner’s goal is to restore the client’s normal flow of spiritual energy in hopes of reducing the frequency of panic attacks and/or limiting the severity of a panic attack when it occurs.
 A Reiki session is very relaxing and supportive of all traditional treatments for panic disorders.
 A Reiki session may help to induce relaxation in the body which allows the body and brain to exprience a more calm and balanced state.

 How Can Reiki Help with Panic Attacks?

 Reiki provides several benefits that may be helpful for people with panic attacks.
 Some of these benefits may include: